EmilStenstrom/friendlybit/posts/2006-01-07-simple-css-templates.md

   * [3 columns using float-float](/files/templates/?style=3columns_float_float_float&cols=3)
   * [4 columns using float-float](/files/templates/?style=4columns_float_float_float_float&cols=4)

-There isn&#8217;t much explaination needed here, only thing different from the float-margin method is that you need to set a width on all your columns.
+There isn't much explaination needed here, only thing different from the float-margin method is that you need to set a width on all your columns.
 You should easily be able to expand this method to kazillion columns :)

-That&#8217;s all, be sure to poke around with the different layouts to get a feel of how they work for you.
+That's all, be sure to poke around with the different layouts to get a feel of how they work for you.
 In my next post I will go through some less static layouts, namely elastic and fluid layout.
 Comments are availiable for questions.

 > **Update**: Added an article on [Common questions beginners ask](/css/what-beginners-ask-for-and-what-i-tell-them/)